COLLEGE OF ENGINEERING

 September 19, 2025, Friday, 4:30pm

-On the Design of Capacitive Power Transfer Systems
+Design and Application of Capacitive Power Transfer Systems

-Dr Ying Liu, Harbin Institute of Technology, Harbin
+Dr Ying Cathy Liu, Harbin Institute of Technology, Harbin

 FYW-3316, CityU